blue-hexagon/manjana.dev/src/content/py-payload-encoding.md

         for (dirpath, dirnames, filenames) in walk("./dist"):
             for filename in filenames:
                 self.read_files.append(tuple(filename.split(".")))

 ```

 ## Executor Class

 The Executor class ties everything together.
 It checks whether the script is running on a supported operating system (
 Windows in this case), encodes the payload using the FileEncoder, and then decodes and executes it.
 The payload itself
-is a Python script that, when decoded, prints a specific flag to the console.
+is a Python script that, when decoded, prints a specific flag to the console (from the [Zen of Python](https://peps.python.org/pep-0020/)).

 ```python
 class Executor: